 Citable filing context

-GWW's research view summarizes recent SEC filing context, starting with mda_quarterly from May 7, 2026.
+GWW's research view summarizes recent SEC filing context, starting with earnings from Aug 4, 2026.

 | Filed | Item | Context |